 • Universal Credit – the heinous, 21st century equivalent of the 19th century poor house – heaping poverty, deprivation and misery on millions.
 Death, even – on some.

 All this while: –

 • Big business and the super-rich are allowed to conceal society’s rich pickings in shady, off-shore bank accounts.

 • Big business and the super-rich are provided with tax loopholes, allowing £billions of corporation tax avoidance.

-• The few continue using society as a cash cow to thrive and prosper.
-Creating a society segregated by wealth.
-Under the cosh of the all-consuming, profit driven ethos of Right-wing ideology.
-An invention of the few.
-Arranged and organised by the few.
-For the few.
+• The few continue using society as a cash cow, to thrive and prosper.
+Creating a society segregated by wealth, under the cosh of the all-consuming, profit driven ethos of Right-wing ideology – an invention of the few.
+Arranged and organized by the few, for the few.

 UK society still in the pernicious grip of the social apartheid of a bygone age.

 Many of the many, still blind to the reality that the ‘freedom’ they think they have is the phony freedom of a quasi-democracy.
 That ‘real freedom’ – the freedom denied the many – we must take for ourselves.
 The few using every weapon in their well-established armoury to prevent it.
 As in half-truths, exaggerations, lies, threats, scare tactics, force, legislation, bans and dirty tricks.
 All part of their usual ‘divide and conquer’ tactic.

 A tactic that will continue to serve them well while ever the gullible and faint-hearted within the ranks of the many lack the insight, courage and determination to reject the exploitive status quo of a bygone age, replacing it with that in keeping with the values, senses and morality of the 21st century.

 The iniquity of UK’s ‘first past the post’ electoral system: